Incoming: Amazon Prime Air drones are one step closer to takeoff

-Just in time for Amazon Prime Day 2020, Amazon Prime Air won approval Monday from the US Federal Aviation Administration to begin drone delivery operations, bringing the company one step closer to its goal of 30-minute drone deliveries to its Amazon Prime members.
+Just in time for Amazon Prime Day 2020 (whenever that is going to be), Amazon Prime Air won approval on Monday from the US Federal Aviation Administration to begin drone delivery operations, bringing the company one step closer to its goal of 30-minute drone deliveries to its Amazon Prime members... at least in the US for now.

-According to CNBC, the FAA's decision came after the company spent years testing and training their drones while collecting data that showed that drone deliveries could be carried out safely.
+According to CNBC, the FAA's decision came after the company spent years testing and training its drones, while also collecting data that showed drone deliveries could be carried out safely.
 They also demonstrated the drone delivery system for FAA inspectors to help get the aviation regulator on board.

 The FAA's approval comes under Part 135 of FAA Regulations, which allows Amazon to carry goods on small drones beyond the visual sight of the drone operator.